Chemistry

 Not necessarily.
 If you really enjoy studying chemistry, by all means, stay in the major.
 Perhaps you just need to work on study habits or improve your time management skills.
 There is typically time to “catch up” if you have any setbacks.
 It is also possible to change from one option to another within the department, if desired.
 Once again, your adviser can help.

-If I Sign up for a Research Course, how Many Hours a Week will I be Spending in the Lab?
+If I Sign up for a Research Course, How Many Hours a Week Will I be Spending in the Lab?

-If you sign up for research hours, 1 credit hour translates to 3 actual hours of research.
-Most training programs require 10 hours of research per week.
-If you are in the Honors Program, you are required to sign up for 8 total credit hours of research (including senior thesis).
 If you do not have the necessary hours in your schedule each week that allow for research in the lab, your research adviser can determine whether some hours might be spent on literature searching or in preparation of papers/presentations.
 This will be left up to the discretion of the research adviser.

 Will I Have the Chance to Give a Presentation on Any Research That I Have Done?

 We strongly encourage giving research presentations and offer opportunities to do so.
 If you are in a research training program, you will most likely have travel funds and can go to a scientific meeting as suggested by your research adviser.
-If you have no travel funds, there is the chance to present at Spelman College’s Annual Research Day held each spring.

 Is it Possible for me to Graduate Early?

-If you enter the college with advanced placement credits and/or place into higher level language and math classes, it is certainly possible to graduate a semester early.
+If you enter the College with advanced placement credits and/or place into higher level language and math classes, it is certainly possible to graduate a semester early.
 You may still participate in commencement ceremonies with your class in May.

 Can I March at Graduation if I Haven’t Completed all of my Chemistry Requirements?

 You can have up to two courses that you need to complete for graduation and still be able to march with your class.
-You will need to fill out a Petition to March form (available from the Dean’s office) and have it signed by the department chair.
+You will need to fill out a Petition to March form (available from the Dean’s Office) and have it signed by the Department Chair.

 What are the Qualifications for Serving as a Tutor, Lab Assistant, etc.?

-You need to fill out an application form in the Department Office.
+You need to fill out an application form in the Department Office (Signs are usually posted throughout the department for virtual options).
 Faculty members who you have designated as being able to give you a recommendation will be contacted.

 A decision will be made based on your recommendations and the number of slots available in a given semester.
 These are paid positions and working in the department is a great way of earning some extra money while being on campus.
 Don’t forget that those students wanting departmental honors must serve the department in one of these positions.

 When is it Recommended to go to Summer School?

-If you did not place out of the first year of foreign language or placed into a lower level math class than you anticipated, summer school might be an option.
-It is best to attend summer school the summer between the first and sophomore years if taking these lower level courses.
+If you did not place out of the first year of foreign language or placed into a lower-level math class than you anticipated, summer school might be an option.
+It is best to attend summer school the summer between the first and sophomore years if taking these lower-level courses.

 Can I Work on a Research Project During the Academic Year or Summer Even if I’m not in a Program?

 You may then be accepted into an available spot in a laboratory.
-If research is not required for graduation or for a program, you may still be able to work with a faculty member on a project if there is room in her/his lab.
+If research is not required for graduation or for a program, you may still be able to work with a faculty member on a project if there is room in their lab.
 If you are not required to perform research during the academic year and feel that your course load is such that you cannot take the time to perform research, you are encouraged to seek research experiences through internships during the summers.
-OSETC has information regarding summer internships.
+URTP has information regarding summer internships.

 Can I Study Abroad if I’m a Chemistry Major?